Joemillard/global_pollinator_dataset/README.md

 		-- 'genus' refers to the names of the genera within those non-family groups, used to match against PREDICTS<br> -- 'confidence' refers to the confidence at which that non-family group was extrapolated.<br>

-* 'COL_compiled_pollinators.rds' is the list of likely pollinating species returned after merging the above files with the 2017 version of the Catalogue of Life.
+* '06_COL_compiled_pollinators.rds' is the list of likely pollinating species returned after merging the above files with the 2017 version of the Catalogue of Life.
 Each of the columns are described below:<br>
 		-- 'scientific_name' refers to the species name of the likely pollinator<br>
 		-- 'Class' refers to the taxonomic class of that likely pollinating species<br>
 		-- 'Order' refers to the taxonomic order of that likely pollinating species <br>